-The complex and dynamic nature of wildland fire management is reflected in DOI's WFM program structure.
+The complex and dynamic nature of wildland fire management is reflected in the DOI's WFM program structure.
 The DOI WFM appropriation is comprised of budget line items for Fuels Management, Preparedness, Suppression, Burned Area Rehabilitation, Facilities Construction and Maintenance and Joint Fire Science.
-Additionally, in FY 2020 DOI had access to \$300 million in the Wildfire Suppression Operations Reserve Fund that was authorized in the Further Consolidated Appropriations Act, 2020.
-Total fiscal year 2020 WFM costs for DOI were \$1.081 billion.
+Additionally, in FY 2020 the DOI had access to \$300 million in the Wildfire Suppression Operations Reserve Fund that was authorized in the Further Consolidated Appropriations Act, 2020.
+Total fiscal year 2020 wildland fire management costs for the DOI were \$1.081 billion.